slamora/brackets-wiki/Preview-Images-Research.md

     * _[jh] I have just looked into this.
 We could also add 3 new modes: GIF, PNG, JPEG._
 * getFocusedEditor returns null
     * _[nj] I'm not clear why this has to be the case in Glenn's proposal.
 If `getActiveEditor()` can return an "immutable" editor, it seems like `getFocusedEditor()` could return the same._
+    * _[pf] It might be nicer though: that way well-written extensions might disable some of their behavior.
+Any extension that blows up when `getFocusedEditor()` is null would be pretty buggy already anyway..._

 Common disadvantage: getFocusedEditor returns null - this will break some extensions

+_[pf] Another common disadvantage: we'd have to go through all our core features like Find, Replace, Quick Find Definition, file-scoped Find in Files, etc. and make them turn themselves off when an image is open.
+(Unless we feel ok about the sloppiness of no-op Find bars, etc. being accessible)._

 ### Non modal image viewer in place of the text editor backed by a standard document
 _Also known as Glenn's proposal_